TomBurdge/Out-of-the-Box-Sales-Analysis/README.md

 ## Work in Progress (WIP)

 This project is currently a work in progress.
-The `app-public` file requires refactoring, and additional data quality tests need to be incorporated for input validation.
+The `app-public.py` file requires refactoring, and additional data quality tests need to be incorporated for input validation.

 ### Why Out of the Box?